Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 Regular text generation in LLMs is a sequential prediction of the next token.
 The model doesn't "plan" the answer – it simply continues the text token by token based on the context.
 This works well for simple requests but poorly for tasks requiring logic, mathematics, or a multi-step plan.

 Reasoning mode changes this: before generating the final answer, the model gets a "thinking space" where it can freely reason, make mistakes, and correct them.
-This is a fundamentally different approach – and that's why models with reasoning show such better results on complex tasks.
+This is a fundamentally different approach – and precisely why models with reasoning show such superior results on complex tasks.

-A simple analogy: a regular model is like a student who immediately writes the answer on an exam.
-A model with reasoning is like a student who first makes a draft, checks the logic, and only then writes the clean copy.
+A simple analogy: a regular model is like a student who immediately writes their exam answer.
+A model with reasoning is like a student who first creates a draft, checks the logic, and only then writes the final version.

 What this means for you in practice

-If you've run Gemma 4 for the first time and were surprised that it "thinks" for a long time before answering – now you know why.
-It's not a bug or hardware slowdown.
-It's a deliberate behavior that improves the quality of the response.
+If you've just launched Gemma 4 and are surprised that it "thinks" for a long time before responding, now you know why.
+It's not a bug or a hardware slowdown.
+It's a deliberate behavior that improves response quality.

 On a MacBook Pro M1 16 GB, thinking takes 15 to 73 seconds depending on the task's complexity.
-Detailed figures are in the section on thinking cost below.
-In the meantime, let's look at what exactly happens inside the Thinking block.
+Detailed figures are in the section on thinking costs below.
+For now, let's look at what exactly happens inside the Thinking block.

 🔍 What the Thinking block looks like - what's actually happening there